EU rules for production and labelling of organic products

 - Live and unprocessed agricultural products – animals, plants and seed, mushrooms;

 The novelty is represented by Annex I of the new regulation, which provides a list of products that are not clearly covered by the three categories but that can still be certified.
 This list includes: specific yeasts, maté, vine leaves, palm hearts, hop shoots, silkworm cocoon, natural gums and resins, essential oils, cork stoppers, raw cotton, raw wool, raw hides, plant-based traditional herbal preparations.

 It also includes sea salt and other salts for food and feed, even if those are not living organisms.

-As it is today, mass catering operations, i.e., restaurants and canteens, are outside of the scope of the regulation.
+As it was before, mass catering operations, i.e., restaurants and canteens, are outside of the scope of the regulation.
 However, national or private standards can be applied.